An Egyptian port dispute saw a final award

 While the practice may not enjoy the same profile as before, it still acts on some significant investor-state cases.

-Most of the international arbitration team is based in DC, with others in New York, London and Brussels.
-The firm also has offices in Cairo and Riyadh.
+Most of the international arbitration team is based in Washington, DC, with others in New York, London and Brussels.
+The firm recently closed its offices in Cairo and Riyadh.

 Who uses it?

 Mining companies regularly turn to the firm for investor-state claims, including Canada’s Khan Resources and Pacific Rim.
 Other investors have used it in claims against Egypt, Turkey and Lithuania.